grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. An _Alert rule_ - An Alert rule defines one or more _conditions_ that Grafana regularly evaluates.
 When these evaluations meet the rule's criteria, the alert rule is triggered.

 To begin, let's set up a webhook contact point.
-Once we have a usable endpoint, we'll write an alert rule and trigger a notification.
+Once we have a usable endpoint, we write an alert rule and trigger a notification.

 <!-- INTERACTIVE page step8.md END -->